kadarsh22/DeNetDM/README.md

 python3 main.py with bffhq                                          # Evaluate on BFFHQ dataset
 ```

-Ensure the path to the pretrained model is correctly set in the `config.py` file for each dataset before running the evaluation.
+Ensure the path to the pretrained model is correctly set in the `config.py` file for each dataset before running the evaluation code.

 ---